“Hello World” in OpenPGP #

 Anyone who has a copy of alice.cert

-can now produce messages to Alice.
+can now encrypt messages to Alice.
 For example using SOP, like this:

 echo "Hello Alice!" | rsop encrypt alice.cert > encrypted.msg